Crypto agility¶

 }

 A scheme is identified by an integer.
-The contract VM dispatches the right verify routine by ID at runtime.
-Adding a scheme is a code change in two files (the registry + the precompile implementation) and deploying a new node release — no chain state changes, no fork.
+The contract VM dispatches the correct verify routine by ID at runtime.
+Adding a scheme requires a code change in two files (the registry and the precompile implementation) plus a new node release — no chain state changes, no fork.

 Entropy sources¶